If the performance of the rental real estate market in Winston-Salem is anything like last year, 2021 should be great for investors.

 Industry sectors include agriculture and textiles, manufacturing, nanotech and biotech, and numerous corporate headquarters.
 Cost of living is well below the national average, and median home values in Winston-Salem are some of the most affordable in this part of the country.

-Keep reading to learn what makes Winston-Salem an investment worth considering in 2020.
+Keep reading to learn investors are considering Winston-Salem in 2021.

 Although the rate of population growth in the city is 5th in the state, the number of new residents moving to Winston-Salem is very impressive.
-According to the Winston-Salem Journal, about 16,700 new people moved to the area over the last eight years.
+According to the Winston-Salem Journal, about 16,700 new people moved to the area over the last eight years, while last year the population in Winston-Salem grew by 0.56%.

 Key Population Stats:

-- The Triad of Winston-Salem/Greensboro is home to more than 540,000 residents and the 2nd-largest urban area in North Carolina, just behind Charlotte.
+- The Triad of Winston-Salem/Greensboro is home to more than 1.7 million residents and the 2nd-largest urban area in North Carolina, just behind Charlotte.

 - Population growth in Winston-Salem was 7.3% over the last eight years, with more than 1,100 new residents moving to the city last year alone.